RadoKyselak/Project-Mirador/README.md

 # Stelthar API
 Stelthar provides real-time, government-backed data fact-checking for a better, more transparent version of the internet.

-Disinformation erodes public trust, and traditional fact-checking is slow.
-Stelthar's fact-checking verifies or argues claims by comparing claim validity against official government data sources.
+Disinformation erodes public trust, and traditional fact-checking is slow, inriliable, or both.
+Stelthar's fact-checking API verifies or argues claims by comparing claim validity against official government data sources.

 Highlight any text, and our browser extension provides an evidence-based verdict, a confidence score, and links to the primary sources.
 This reduces verification time from hours to seconds, empowering users to challenge misinformation with auditable proof.